-- 3.C.10.a.
-Wooly-Pully Sweater (Optional ALL) A Coast Guard Blue V-neck style pullover sweater, in a pattern prescribed by the Coast Guard/Auxiliary Uniform Regulations, for male and female personnel, with fabric epaulets, shoulder and elbow patches.
-The Wooly-Pully will be worn with insignia appropriate for the rank/ rate and status of the Band Member as prescribed by the Coast Guard/Auxiliary Uniform Regulations. - 3.C.10.b.
+3.C.10.a.
+Wooly-Pully Sweater (Optional - ALL) - A Coast Guard Blue V-neck style pullover sweater, in a pattern prescribed by References (b) and (c), for male and female personnel, with fabric epaulets, shoulder and elbow patches.
+The Wooly-Pully shall be worn with insignia appropriate for the rank/ rate and status of the Band Member as prescribed by References (b) and (c).

+3.C.10.b.
 Manner of Wear - The sweater may be worn in lieu of the service dress jacket by all Band Members in cool weather when prescribed by the Uniform Prescribing Official.
 The sweater is worn full length with the waist belt worn outside the sweater.
-The long sleeve light blue shirt is worn with the collar inside the sweater with a Standard Four-in-Hand Necktie.
+The long sleeve light blue or dark blue shirt is worn with the collar inside the sweater with a Standard Four-in-Hand Necktie.
 The Wooly-Pully may also be worn with Tropical Blue Uniform with the shirt collar on the outside.